 His Royal Highness was then conducted, by his Supporters, up the centre of the Lodge, the Grand Officers being ranged on both sides, to the throne.
-Having gone through the ceremonials, which cannot be written or printed, the Grand Steward bearing the Regalia advanced, and His Royal Highness was invested with the emblems, apron and gloves of Grand Master.
-After which he was installed in the Chair, the Banners used in the Procession placed over the Throne, and the Holy Bible, Square and Compass, laid before him.
+Having gone through the ceremonials, which cannot be written or printed, the Grand Steward, bearing the Regalia, advanced, and His Royal Highness was invested with the emblems, apron and gloves of Grand Master.
+After which he was installed in the Chair, the Banners used in the Procession placed over the Throne, and the Holy Bible, Square and Compass laid before him.

-The R. W. and Rev. Brother BARRY, D.D., Grand Chaplain, then proclaimed the Installation, after a sound of trumpet, in these words, thrice repeated-
+The R.W. and Rev. Brother BARRY, D.D., Grand Chaplain, then proclaimed the Installation, after a sound of trumpet, in these words, thrice repeated-

-"Hear ye-The Most Worshipful His Royal Highness Prince EDWARD, Duke "of Rent and Strathearn, Earl of Dublin, Knight Companion of the Most Noble "Order of the Garter, and of the Most Illustrious Order of St. Patrick, Field Marshal "of his Majesty's Forces, Governor of Gibraltar, Colonel of the First or Royal Regiment of Foot, Grand Master of Masons in Canada, &c. &c. &c. is Installed "Grand Master of the Free and Accepted Masons of England, according to the Gid "Institutions.-Whom may God Long preserve!"-
+"Hear ye-The Most Worshipful His Royal Highness Prince EDWARD, "Buke of Kent and Stratbearn, Earl of Dublin, Knight Companion of "the Most Noble Order of the Garter, and of the Most Illustrious Order of "St. Patrick, Field Marshal of His Majesty's Forces, Governor of Gibraltar, "Colonel of the First or Royal Regiment of Foot, Grand Master of Masons "in Canada, &c., &c., &c., is Installed Grand Master of the Free and "Eccepted Masons of England, according to the Old Insti"tutious.-Whom May God Long Preserve!"-